-A responsible government is expected to feel the pulse of its citizens and respond to their complaints.
-This is necessary to build good faith with the people and assure them that the government is committed to ensuring their well-being.
+Sadly the Federal government has been silent on the issue.
+Any responsible government is expected to feel the pulse of its citizens and respond to their complaints.
+This is necessary to build good faith with the people and assure them that the government is committed and concerned about their well-being.

-The Federal government of Nigeria has never placed the right premium on its citizens as expected of a democratic government.
-It has been grossly inefficient in communicating with its citizens and it’s high time that is worked on.
+The Federal government of Nigeria has never placed the right premium on its citizens as expected in a democracy.
+It has been grossly ineffective in communicating with its citizens and it’s high time it changed its ways.